Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Paraxial/Schr odinger Tilted Vortices

 As an example, the field of a single tilted vortex placed at location $r_0$ within a host Gaussian beam is given by

-where $\pbg(x,y)$ is the same as in Eq. \ref{LC}.
+where $\pbg(x,y)$ is the same as in Eq. (\ref{LC}).
 Utilizing the relationship $\vecu_{\scriptscriptstyle v}(\vecr-\vecr_0)= \FLC^{-1}(\vecr-\vecr_0)$, the full field of a tilted vortex in a Gaussian beam at $z=0$ is given by

-where $(x_0,y_0)$ is the nondimensional position of the vortex and the characteristic transverse length $w_0/\sqrt{2}$.
-A dimensional expression of this is given in Eq.
-S41 of the Supplemental Material.
+where $(x_0,y_0)$ is the nondimensional position of the vortex and the characteristic transverse length is $w_0/\sqrt{2}$.
+A dimensional expression is used for the experiment (see Appendix B).
 The field is superimposed with a tilted plane wave to create a hologram which will shape the beam at $z=0$.
-Example holograms demonstrating the control of vortex tilt are shown in Fig. \ref{fig:single_vortex_and_setup} (b-e).
+Example holograms demonstrating the control of vortex tilt are shown in Figs. \ref{fig:single_vortex_and_setup}(b)-(e).

-To confirm the fidelity of our tilted vortex generation, the stage is moved to the $z=0$ mm imaging plane and both amplitude and phase are measured with collinear phase-shifting digital holography~\cite{andersen2019characterizing}.
-In addition to the holograms shown in in Fig. \ref{fig:single_vortex_and_setup}, the phase measurement of each vortex requires four additional holograms with a phase stepped reference mode.
-Details on hologram generation and the method used for phase-shifting holography can be found in the Supplemental Material.
+To confirm the fidelity of our tilted vortices, the stage is moved to the imaging plane where both the amplitude and phase are measured with collinear phase-shifting digital holography~\cite{andersen2019characterizing}.
+In addition to the holograms shown in in Fig. \ref{fig:single_vortex_and_setup}, the phase measurement of each vortex requires four additional holograms with a phase stepped reference mode (see Appendix B).

-Experimental measurements of the field amplitude and phase at the imaging plane are shown in Fig. \ref{fig:single_vortex_and_setup} (f-m).
-The tilt angles measured by fitting the 2D phase data to a numerical model of the phase of Eq. \ref{Single} are shown as insets of (j-m), which show excellent agreement with the programmed tilt angles.
+Experimental measurements of the field amplitude and phase at the imaging plane are shown in Fig. \ref{fig:single_vortex_and_setup}(f)-(m).
+The measured tilt angles show excellent agreement with the programmed tilt angles.
 The measured mode size is smaller and the vortex is closer to the edge of the beam than in the hologram because the output of the hologram is the product of the Gaussian within the hologram and the incident Gaussian beam.
-The result is a smaller generated host Gaussian and a larger apparent vortex offset for the measured mode, but vortex tilt is unaffected.
+The result is a smaller generated host Gaussian and a larger apparent vortex offset for the measured mode, but vortex tilt and offset from center are unaffected.

 We have shown that tilted vortices can successfully be generated and measured in laser beams.
 The next step is to consider the evolution of such vortices with propagation and develop a complementary characterization of vortex velocity.